 - forming and using effective coping skills to deal with your problems

-A mental illness is a condition that affects the way you feel and think.
-It can also affect your capacity to get through day-to-day life.
+A mental illness is a broad term which encompasses a wide variety of conditions which affect the way you feel and think.
+It can also affect your ability to get through day-to-day life.
 Mental illnesses can be influenced by several different factors, including:

 - daily habits